 If your unemployment claim is denied, you may appeal the decision by requesting a hearing, in writing within 14 days after the date the Determination Notice was mailed to you.
 After receiving your appeal request, the TWC will schedule a hearing and mail you a packet of information to help you prepare for the hearing.
 The hearing will take place via phone.
 Following the hearing, the hearing officer will decide on your case and mail the decision to you.

 During these unique times, I understand the importance of prioritizing your health and the health of your loved ones.
 The added stress of navigating the legal system can be overwhelming.
-If you have any questions regarding your eligibility for unemployment benefits, please contact me for a consultation.
+If you have any questions regarding your eligibility for unemployment benefits, please contact me or a Dallas Employment Lawyer for a consultation.
 If you have applied for unemployment benefits and would like to appeal the TWC’s decision regarding your eligibility for benefits, please contact us!
 I would be happy to represent you in your appeal.
 Please remember that time is of the essence.
 You must file your appeal within 14 days after the date the Determination Notice was mailed to you.